 The Japanese often wrap the handles of their swords with thin strips of material such as suede, leather or silk (tsuka ito).
 The Koreans usually construct their sword handles from wood.
 The sheaths of Japanese swords — at least the ones found in South Korea — usually are made of smooth, black wood.
 Korean sheaths are more extravagant, often adorned with gold or mother of pearl.
 Occasionally, a Buddhist symbol that's similar to a reversed swastika is used, and metal bands and lashing rings are often attached.

-Right: a sword presented by the Chinese emperor
+Right: a sword presented by the Chinese emperor, now in a museum

 There Be Giants